-• Network ports are logical endpoints that allow multiple services to share a single IP address — think of the IP address as a building’s street address and the port number as the apartment number.
+- Network ports are logical endpoints that let multiple services share one IP address.
+Think of the IP as a building’s street address and the port as the apartment number.

-• TCP ports provide reliable, connection-oriented communication, while UDP ports offer faster, connectionless delivery — each protocol uses its own independent set of port numbers.
+- TCP ports provide reliable, connection-oriented communication.
+UDP ports offer faster, connectionless delivery.
+Each protocol uses its own independent port numbers.

-• Open network ports are attack surfaces — port scanning, firewall rules, and the principle of least privilege are fundamental to network security.
+- Open ports are attack surfaces.
+Port scanning, firewall rules, and least privilege are fundamental to security.

-If an IP address tells the internet which device to reach, a network port tells it which service on that device should handle the traffic.
-Without ports, a single server could only run one networked application at a time — no web server alongside an email server, no SSH alongside a database.
+If an IP address tells the internet which device to reach, a network port goes one level deeper.
+It tells the internet which service on that device should handle the traffic.
+Without ports, a single server could only run one networked application at a time.
+No web server alongside an email server, no SSH alongside a database.

-The analogy is straightforward: your IP address is the street address of an apartment building, and the port number is the apartment number.
+The analogy is simple.
+Your IP address is the street address of an apartment building, and the port number is the apartment number.
 Mail carriers (packets) need both pieces of information to deliver to the right place.
-Port 80 might be the web server’s apartment, port 22 might be SSH’s apartment, and port 3306 might belong to MySQL — all in the same building, all reachable at the same IP address.
+Port 80 might be the web server’s apartment.
+Port 22 might be SSH’s apartment, and port 3306 might belong to MySQL.
+All in the same building, all reachable at the same IP address.

-Understanding common port numbers is essential whether you’re troubleshooting connectivity issues, writing firewall rules, deploying applications, or preparing for certifications like CompTIA Security+, Network+, or CCNA.
-In this guide, we’ll explain how network ports work, walk through every port number you need to know by category, and show you how to check which ports are open on your systems.
+Understanding common port numbers is essential in many situations.
+It helps with troubleshooting, writing firewall rules, deploying applications, and certification prep for CompTIA Security+, Network+, or CCNA.
+This guide explains how network ports work.
+It walks through every port number you need to know by category.
+Then it shows you how to check which ports are open on your systems.

 How Network Ports Work

-Network ports operate at Layer 4 (the Transport Layer) of the OSI model, which is the layer responsible for end-to-end communication between applications.
-The two primary transport protocols — TCP and UDP — both use port numbers to multiplex traffic, but they handle delivery very differently.
+Network ports operate at Layer 4 (the Transport Layer) of the OSI model.
+That layer is responsible for end-to-end communication between applications.
+The two primary transport protocols, TCP and UDP, both use port numbers to multiplex traffic.
+But they handle delivery very differently.

 TCP vs UDP

 UDP (User Datagram Protocol) is connectionless.
 It sends datagrams without establishing a session and provides no guarantees about delivery, ordering, or duplication.
 What UDP lacks in reliability it gains in speed and efficiency.
-DNS lookups, video streaming, VoIP, and online gaming all use UDP because a dropped packet is less damaging than the latency introduced by TCP’s retransmission logic.
+DNS lookups, video streaming, VoIP, and online gaming all use UDP.
+A dropped packet is less damaging than the latency from TCP’s retransmission logic.

 Sockets, Source Ports, and Ephemeral Ports

 A socket is the combination of an IP address and a port number (for example, 192.168.1.10:443).
-A network connection is uniquely identified by a tuple of four values: source IP, source port, destination IP, and destination port.
-This is how a web server running on port 443 can simultaneously handle thousands of connections — each client uses a different source port.
+A network connection is uniquely identified by four values: source IP, source port, destination IP, and destination port.
+This is how a web server running on port 443 can simultaneously handle thousands of connections.
+Each client uses a different source port.

-When your browser connects to a website, the destination port is a well-known port (like 443 for HTTPS), but the source port is an ephemeral port — a temporary number assigned by your operating system from the dynamic range (49152–65535 by default, though some systems use a broader range starting at 32768).
-Once the connection closes, that ephemeral port is released back to the pool.
+When your browser connects to a website, the destination port is a well-known port like 443 for HTTPS.
+The source port is an ephemeral port.
+That is a temporary number your operating system assigns from the dynamic range.
+The default is 49152–65535, though some systems start at 32768.
+Once the connection closes, that ephemeral port returns to the pool.

 Port Number Ranges

-The Internet Assigned Numbers Authority (IANA) divides the 65,535 available port numbers into three distinct ranges, each serving a different purpose.
+The Internet Assigned Numbers Authority (IANA) divides the 65,535 available port numbers into three distinct ranges.
+Each serves a different purpose.

 Essential Ports Every IT Professional Should Know

 The following sections organize the most important common port numbers by functional category.
-For each port, we list the number, protocol (TCP, UDP, or both), service name, and a practical explanation of what it does.
+For each port, we list the number, protocol, service name, and a practical explanation of what it does.

 Web Traffic

-• Port 8080 — HTTP Alternate (TCP) — A common alternative HTTP port used by web proxies, development servers, and application servers like Tomcat.
+- Port 8080 — HTTP Alternate (TCP) — An alternative HTTP port for proxies, dev servers, and apps like Tomcat.
 Since it falls outside the well-known range, it doesn’t require root privileges to bind.

-• Port 8443 — HTTPS Alternate (TCP) — The encrypted counterpart to 8080, often used by application servers and management interfaces (such as VMware vSphere or Unifi controllers) for HTTPS without occupying the standard 443.
+- Port 8443 — HTTPS Alternate (TCP) — The encrypted counterpart to 8080.
+Application servers and management interfaces use it for HTTPS without occupying 443.
+Examples include VMware vSphere and Unifi controllers.

-• Port 25 — SMTP (TCP) — The original Simple Mail Transfer Protocol port, used for server-to-server email relay.
-Many ISPs and cloud providers block outbound port 25 to prevent spam, so it’s primarily used between mail servers rather than by end-user clients.
+- Port 25 — SMTP (TCP) — The original Simple Mail Transfer Protocol port, used for server-to-server email relay.
+Many ISPs and cloud providers block outbound port 25 to prevent spam, so it’s primarily used between mail servers.
+If your mail is being rejected, run a blacklist check to see whether your sending IP is flagged.

-• Port 465 — SMTPS (TCP) — Originally assigned for SMTP over implicit SSL, then deprecated, and later re-standardized in RFC 8314.
+- Port 465 — SMTPS (TCP) — Originally for SMTP over implicit SSL, deprecated, then re-standardized in RFC 8314.
 Some providers still use it for encrypted email submission as an alternative to port 587.

-• Port 110 — POP3 (TCP) — Post Office Protocol version 3 downloads email from the server to a local client and typically deletes the server copy.
+- Port 110 — POP3 (TCP) — Post Office Protocol downloads email to a local client, usually deleting the server copy.
 Unencrypted by default, it’s largely been replaced by its secure variant.

-• Port 995 — POP3S (TCP) — POP3 wrapped in TLS/SSL encryption.
+- Port 995 — POP3S (TCP) — POP3 wrapped in TLS encryption.
 If you still use POP3 for email retrieval, always use port 995 instead of 110.

-• Port 993 — IMAPS (TCP) — IMAP over TLS/SSL.
-This is the port you should configure in your email client for secure IMAP access to services like Gmail, Outlook, or any IMAP-capable provider.
+- Port 993 — IMAPS (TCP) — IMAP over TLS.
+This is the port to configure in your email client for secure IMAP access.
+To find which mail servers handle a domain, use our MX record lookup.

 Remote Access

-• Port 3389 — RDP (TCP/UDP) — Remote Desktop Protocol, used to remotely access Windows desktops and servers with a graphical interface.
-RDP exposed to the internet is a major attack vector — always use a VPN or gateway in front of it.
+- Port 3389 — RDP (TCP/UDP) — Remote Desktop Protocol gives graphical access to Windows desktops and servers.
+RDP exposed to the internet is a major attack vector.
+Always use a VPN or gateway in front of it.

-• Port 5900 — VNC (TCP) — Virtual Network Computing provides cross-platform remote desktop access.
-VNC has historically lacked strong encryption by default, so it should be tunneled through SSH or a VPN in production environments.
+- Port 5900 — VNC (TCP) — Virtual Network Computing provides cross-platform remote desktop access.
+VNC has historically lacked strong encryption by default, so tunnel it through SSH or a VPN in production environments.

 File Transfer

-• Ports 20/21 — FTP (TCP) — File Transfer Protocol uses port 21 for control commands and port 20 for data transfer (in active mode).
+- Ports 20/21 — FTP (TCP) — File Transfer Protocol uses port 21 for control and port 20 for data transfer.
 FTP transmits credentials in plaintext and is being phased out in favor of SFTP and FTPS.

-• Port 69 — TFTP (UDP) — Trivial File Transfer Protocol is a simplified, unauthenticated file transfer protocol used for bootstrapping devices like network switches, routers, and PXE boot images.
-It has no encryption or authentication.
+- Port 69 — TFTP (UDP) — Trivial File Transfer Protocol is simplified and unauthenticated.
+It bootstraps devices like switches, routers, and PXE boot images, with no encryption.

-• Port 22 — SFTP (TCP) — SSH File Transfer Protocol runs over the SSH connection on port 22, providing encrypted file transfers with strong authentication.
+- Port 22 — SFTP (TCP) — SSH File Transfer Protocol runs over the SSH connection on port 22.
+It provides encrypted file transfers with strong authentication.
 SFTP is the modern replacement for FTP in most environments.

 DNS and Directory Services

-• Port 389 — LDAP (TCP/UDP) — Lightweight Directory Access Protocol is used to query and modify directory services like Microsoft Active Directory.
+- Port 389 — LDAP (TCP/UDP) — Lightweight Directory Access Protocol queries and modifies directory services like Microsoft Active Directory.
 LDAP traffic is unencrypted by default.

-• Port 636 — LDAPS (TCP) — LDAP over TLS/SSL provides encrypted directory queries.
+- Port 636 — LDAPS (TCP) — LDAP over TLS provides encrypted directory queries.
 In enterprise environments running Active Directory, port 636 should be used instead of 389 whenever possible.

-• Port 88 — Kerberos (TCP/UDP) — The Kerberos authentication protocol is the default authentication mechanism for Windows Active Directory domains.
+- Port 88 — Kerberos (TCP/UDP) — The Kerberos authentication protocol is the default mechanism for Windows Active Directory domains.
 It issues time-limited tickets that prove a user’s identity without transmitting passwords.

 Database Ports

-• Port 27017 — MongoDB (TCP) — The default port for MongoDB.
-Misconfigured MongoDB instances exposed to the internet have been the target of massive data theft campaigns — always require authentication and restrict access.
+- Port 27017 — MongoDB (TCP) — The default port for MongoDB.
+Misconfigured instances exposed to the internet have been the target of massive data theft campaigns.
+Always require authentication and restrict access.

 VPN and Tunneling

-• Port 500 — IKE / IPsec (UDP) — Internet Key Exchange is used to set up IPsec VPN tunnels.
-IKE negotiates the security association, and the encrypted data then flows over ESP (IP protocol 50, which is not a port).
+- Port 500 — IKE / IPsec (UDP) — Internet Key Exchange sets up IPsec VPN tunnels.
+IKE negotiates the security association.
+The encrypted data then flows over ESP (IP protocol 50, which is not a port).

-• Port 51820 — WireGuard (UDP) — The default port for WireGuard, a modern VPN protocol known for its simplicity, speed, and minimal codebase compared to OpenVPN and IPsec.
+- Port 51820 — WireGuard (UDP) — The default port for WireGuard, a modern VPN protocol.
+It is known for simplicity, speed, and a minimal codebase versus OpenVPN and IPsec.

 Monitoring and Logging